ahmadmssm/iOS_Bootstrap/README.md

 47. Updated the default configurations Class to use builder design pattern instead of static methods.
 48. Added a new network gneric completion handler in addition to the older ones.
 49. Cancel any newtowrk request out of the box.
+50. Base side menu controller + Base tabbar controller + base table and collection view controller, all with MVP out of the box.
+51. You can hide the notch for iPhone X series 😁.
+52. Side menu out of the box.
+53. Event bus helper class.
-50. How to use and documentation + references.
+54. How to use, examples and documentation + references.

 ## Upcoming features

 1. Date and Time manager.
 2. Push notification manager.
 3. More extensions!
-Please if there is an extension you are constantly using, send a pull request now.
+Please if there is an extension you are constantly using, send a PR now.

 ## Requirements